guoji-fu/GNN-Papers/README.md

 # Graph Neural Network (GNNs)
-Awsome Papers on GNNs with interesting theoretical analysis.
+Papers that I like on GNNs with interesting theoretical analysis.

 ## Contents
 - [Interesting Models](#model)